Feeling Mentally Exhausted?

 When You Just Feel Done

 Sometimes you reach a point where you just feel done.
-Not angry, not sad—just done.
+Not angry, not sad.
+Just done.
 Like you've hit a wall and you don't have the energy to push through it anymore.

 You're not giving up.
 You're not failing.
 You're just acknowledging where you are right now, and sometimes that acknowledgment is the first step toward feeling better.

-Why Anonymous Expression Helps
+Why Anonymous Helps When You're Burned Out

 When you're mentally exhausted, you might not have the energy to manage other people's reactions.
 You might not want advice or solutions.
 You might just need to vent to someone without having to be diplomatic or considerate.

 Anonymous ranting removes that pressure.
 You can be honest about feeling drained, overwhelmed, or done without worrying about being judged or misunderstood.
-You can express exhaustion without having to explain it or defend it.

 Frequently Asked Questions

-Try these prompts to express your exhaustion:
+Try these prompts to get started:

 What's a work or school situation that made you feel completely undervalued?